August Neander: Death

 Neander died in Berlin on 14 July 1850, worn out and nearly blind.
-He died whilst dictating a page of his General history.
+He died whilst dictating a page of his General History of the Christian Religion and Church.

-His grave is preserved in the Protestant Friedhof I der Jerusalems - und Neuen Kirchengemeinde (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.
+His grave is preserved in the Protestant Friedhof I der Jerusalems – und Neuen Kirchengemeinde (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.

-After his death, a succession of volumes representing his various courses of lectures appeared (1856-1864), in addition to the Lectures on the History of Dogma (Theologische Vorlesungen), which were edited by J. L. Jacobi in 1857.
+After his death, five volumes representing his various lecture series on the History of Dogma (Theologische Vorlesungen) were edited by Justus Ludwig Jacobi in 1857–64.